-The centre is a warm place where Indigenous students can find community, support and assistance.
+The Centre is a warm place where First Nation, Inuit and Métis students can find community, support and assistance.
 We help students succeed and achieve their highest academic potential by working with them to make the most of the many resources available at the university.

 The Centre is a welcoming place for students to relax, socialize or study between classes.

 Find the information and support you need for the application process.

 Scholarships & awards

 Concordia offers scholarships and awards for First Nation, Inuit and Métis students.